 This is a great list: Social Media For Artists: The Best 13 Platforms for Creatives

-It’s better to choose one social media platform and give it all of your attention rather than spreading yourself too thin.
+It’s a good idea to choose one social media platform and give it all of your attention rather than spreading yourself too thin.
 Artists seem to prefer the most visual media so try Instagram, Pinterest and Youtube.

-If you’re looking for a way to get more exposure then consider doing live streaming on YouTube.
+If you’re looking for the best way to get more exposure then consider doing live streaming on YouTube.
 Art tutorials are a magnet for viewers.
 Monetize the videos with ads, affiliate links, and digital downloads.

 And don’t ignore the most important link of all, your website!